Texas : 2025 Regular Session : BILL HB3740

 - Wed 26 Mar 2025 Referred to Licensing & Administrative Procedures

-â—¦ A license holder may not use a chemical or technique for weather modification unless it has been approved by the Texas Department of Licensing and Regulation (TDLR).
+Sec.
+301.118.
+USE OF CERTAIN CHEMICALS AND TECHNIQUES. (a) A license holder may not use a chemical or technique for weather modification and control unless the chemical or technique has been approved by the Texas Department of Licensing and Regulation for that use.

-â—¦ The TDLR is specifically prohibited from approving any chemical or technique that is known to cause harm to human health, including harm to the human endocrine, nervous, respiratory, or reproductive system, when used for weather modification and control.
+(b) The Texas Department of Licensing and Regulation may not approve a chemical or technique for use in weather modification and control if the chemical or technique is known to cause harm to human health, including harm to the human endocrine, nervous, respiratory, or reproductive system, when used for that purpose.

-â—¦ The TDLR is required to adopt rules necessary to implement this new section.
+(d) The Texas Department of Licensing and Regulation shall adopt rules necessary to implement this section.